3sanket3/3sanket3/content/posts/2019-05-13---how-to-deploy-nodejs-app-to-heroku.md

 $ echo node_modules > .gitignore
 ```

-Commit the files to git repository
+Commit the existing files to git repository

 ```bash
 $ git add -A